-Incomplete records system is unscientific, incomplete, inaccurate and unsystematic.
+An incomplete records system is unscientific, incomplete, inaccurate and unsystematic.
 Explain

-Considering the above differences with the double-entry system, we can observe the following limitations of incomplete record system:
+Considering the above differences with the double-entry system, we can observe the following limitations of an incomplete record system:

 - This system is inadequate and unscientific.

 - Automatic checks and account reconciliation are not feasible.

 - In non-trading entities, it is impossible to identify the exact surplus or deficit between income and expenses, and in commercial enterprises, the exact profit or loss.

 - Due to the improper maintenance of asset and liability records, the true financial status may not be known.